su2code/su2code.github.io/_docs_v7/Solver-Setup.md

 `D_RHO_DL` density for dead loads
 `D_EFIELD` electric field

 The execution of this capability is done by the module `SU2_CFD_DIRECTDIFF`.
-See the [Software Components](/docs_v7/Software-Components/) for further.
+See the [Software Components](/docs_v7/Software-Components/) for further details.

+## Discrete adjoint ##

+SU2 can compute the variation of an objective function with respect to design surface shape deformations.
+To get the list of objective functions available in SU2 we address to https://github.com/su2code/SU2/blob/master/Common/include/option_structure.hpp ENUM_OBJECTIVE and Objective_Map to see the proper nomenclature for the config file.

+The objective function can be scaled by a weighting factor.
+This can be specified with the `OBJECTIVE_WEIGHT` field in the config file.

+## Continuous adjoint ##

+Same as the discrete adjoint but using the continuous adjoint approach :)

 Every solver has its specific options and we refer to the tutorial cases for more information.
-However, the basic controls detailed in the remainder of this page are the same for all problems.
+However, the basic controls detailed in the remainder of this page are the same for all solvers and mathematical problems.

-## Discrete adjoint ##

-## Restarting the simulation ##
+# Restarting the simulation #

 | Solver | Version |
 | --- | --- |